 Crowns can be crafted to repair a single tooth, multiple teeth (including the entire mouth), or in conjunction with dental implants to fill a space.
 In fact, when missing teeth enter the equation, special consideration might be given to placing a dental bridge or implants.

 One Simple Step

 Once your case is planned, two appointments leave you with a restored tooth.
 At the first visit, the teeth are gently prepared to allow space for crafting porcelain over the tooth by a master lab technician.
-Dr. Reese provides all the information to a specialized lab that’s needed to create a masterpiece.
+Dr. Reese and Dr. Harvey provide all the information to a specialized lab that’s needed to create a masterpiece.
 A temporary crown allows you to function normally until the crown arrives for placement typically within 2-3 weeks.

 After hours of custom craftwork in the lab, you’ll return for a second appointment.
 Dr. Reese and Dr. Harvey will try-in and evaluate the appearance and fit of the crown, before bonding it strongly into place.
 Minor adjustments to your bite and a final polish leave you with one of the finest restorations in dentistry.